Boyfriend's steroid medication ruining our relationship!

 As you know, oral steroids can also cause mood swings including irritability, anxiety, and aggression.
 It's true that these personality changes are caused by the drugs, but your boyfriend is still responsible for his behavior.
 Even though your boyfriend's true personality may be very loving, if you feel frightened or unsafe when he is on the steroids that could be a sign of abuse.
 Abuse can take many different forms, and is not limited to physical violence.
 You have the right to feel safe in your relationship.

 It's unfortunate that the therapist you talked with did not provide the support you were looking for.
 You may need to shop around until you find a therapist who is a good match for your needs.
 Ideally, the therapist will help you evaluate your situation, illuminate options, and help you decide what course of action is best for you, rather than telling you what to do.

-If you are a student at Columbia, you can call x4-2878 to reach Counseling and Psychological Services (CPS).
+If you're a student at Columbia, you can reach out to Counseling and Psychological Servivces (Morningside) or the Mental Health Service (CUMC).
 For suggestions about finding a therapist off-campus, check out How to find a therapist in the Go Ask Alice! archive.
-In addition, Columbia students who need treatment for asthma can call x4-2284 or log on to Open Communicator to make an appointment at Primary Care Medical Services (PCMS).
+In addition, Columbia students who need treatment for asthma may contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 If your boyfriend is unable or unwilling to use an inhaler rather than taking steroids orally, he may continue to lose his temper as you described.
 In that case, you may ask yourself if it's worth it to stay in the relationship.
 There is no right or wrong answer, and only you can decide if it's worth it to stay together.